chrisalcantara/ymdb/README.md

-# ymdb
+# Your Movie Database

-Your Movie Database
+`ymdb` is a simple, terminal-based movie tracker stores all data on your machine.